Google barely moves needle on gender, diversity in workforce

 Google barely pushed up the percentage of women and under-represented minorities among its ranks, while it got less white and more Asian over the past year

 MOUNTAIN VIEW, Calif.
-(AP) — Google has barely raised the number of women and under-represented minorities among its ranks, while it got less white and more Asian over the past year.

-That’s according to the search giant’s fifth annual diversity report released Thursday.
+(AP) — Google barely raised the number of women and under-represented minorities among its ranks, while it got less white and more Asian over the past year, according to the search giant’s fifth annual diversity report .

-The report comes a week after shareholders voted down proposals to study linking executive pay to diversity goals.
+The report released Thursday comes a week after shareholders voted down proposals to study linking executive pay to diversity goals and as it grapples with ongoing lawsuits over gender discrimination

 Google bumped the percentage of its female employees up by a tenth of a percentage point to 30.9 percent.